ForgeCalendar/Forge/wiki/AUTH_DOCUMENTATION.md

 ## Overview

-The Forge backend includes secure user authentication with email-based login and bcrypt password hashing.
+The Forge backend implements a zero-knowledge authentication system where the server never sees user passwords.
+Authentication is based on client-side key derivation (PBKDF2) and server-side authkey verification (bcrypt).
 All data endpoints are protected and scoped to the authenticated user.

 ## Security Features

+- **Zero-Knowledge Architecture**: Server never sees passwords, only derived authkeys
+- **Client-Side Key Derivation**: PBKDF2 with 100,000 iterations and SHA-256
-- **Password Hashing**: Passwords are hashed using bcrypt with 10 salt rounds
+- **Authkey Hashing**: Derived authkeys are hashed using bcrypt with 10 salt rounds
 - **HTTP-Only Cookies**: Session tokens are stored in secure HTTP-only cookies
-- **Cookie Signing**: Session cookie values are HMAC-SHA256 signed using `COOKIE_SECRET` to prevent tampering
+- **Cookie Signing**: Session cookie values are HMAC-SHA256 signed using `COOKIE_SECRET`
-- **User Isolation**: All goals and events are scoped to individual users
+- **User Isolation**: All data is scoped to individual users
 - **Email as ID**: User email addresses serve as unique identifiers
+- **Cryptographic Salt**: Each user has a unique, client-generated salt stored server-side

 ## Authentication Flow